virtualGain/freshdeskmcp/README.md

+# THIS IS AN ALPHA SERVER, STILL UNDER DEVELOPMENT
 # Freshdesk MCP Server

 An MCP (Model Context Protocol) server that connects to the Freshdesk API, allowing LLMs to retrieve and search solution articles.